microsoft/vscode-docs/docs/java/java-webapp.md

 ## Next steps

-* To see how you can containerize and deploy a web application, check out the [Java Container Tutorial](/docs/java/java-container.md)
+* To containerize and deploy a web application, check out the [Java Container Tutorial](/docs/java/java-container.md)
 * To learn more about Java Debugging features, see the [Java Debugging Tutorial](/docs/java/java-debugging.md)